Scooby-Doo (film): Accolades

 Gellar won the Teen Choice Award for Choice Movie Actress – Comedy.
 Prinze was nominated for the Golden Raspberry Award for Worst Supporting Actor (Razzie), but he lost to Hayden Christensen for Star Wars: Episode II – Attack of the Clones.
 It was also nominated for another Razzie, Most Flatulent Teen-Targeted Movie, but lost against Jackass: The Movie.
 It won the Kids' Choice Award for Favorite Fart in a Movie.

 Legacy

 Following the retirement of Casey Kasem as the voice of Shaggy, Lillard became the official voice of the character beginning with Scooby-Doo: Mystery Incorporated.
 In the same series, Cardellini voiced the supporting character Hot Dog Water opposite Velma.

 The film and its sequel have developed a cult following since their release, mainly among enthusiasts of James Gunn's later work.

-Other media
+British electronic music producer and artist Fred Gibson took inspiration from the film's body-swapping sequence, specifically when the line "I'm Fred... again!" is spoken by Daphne, to create his official stage moniker, Fred again.

 Sequel

 A sequel, Scooby-Doo 2: Monsters Unleashed, was released in 2004.
-A third film was planned, but canceled after the poor critical and financial results of the second.
+Another sequel was planned, but canceled after the poor critical and financial results of the second film.

-Prequels

-In 2009 and 2010, two telefilm Prequels, Scooby-Doo!
-The Mystery Begins and Scooby-Doo!
-Curse of the Lake Monster, aired on Cartoon Network.
-In 2018, a direct-to-video film titled Daphne & Velma, with no connection to the previous Scooby-Doo films, was released.